Br14n41/oscp-stuffs/notes/general-notes.md

 # GitHub recon

-- You need to find traces of the `.git` files on the target machine.
+- You need to find the `.git` files on the target machine.
-- Now navigate to the directory where the file is located, a potential repository.
-- Commands

 ```bash
 # Log information of the current repository.